ais-one/cookbook/docs/MongoDb.md

-# reconnection
+# Mongo DB - WORK IN PROGRESS

+## Outstanding Issues

+1. Cannot reconnect if there is no initial connection
-1. If there is no connection initially, connection failure will not result in reconnection
+- If there is no connection initially, connection failure will not result in reconnection

-2. does happen, to test out. shutdown mongo server, wait awhile then start up.
+- does happen, to test out. shutdown mongo server, wait awhile then start up.
 CRUD will take effect and updates will take effect also...

+2. See if InMemory storage to replace redis
+- how to handle memory limit? remove oldest?

+3. Design and code for high availability and scalability

-# Change Streams
+## Change Streams

 https://docs.mongodb.com/manual/changeStreams/